martincusack979/applied_statistics/README.md

 ## Introduction

-This repository contains two Jupyter notebooks(*project.ipynb* and *tasks.ipynb*), a data folder, an images folder, a .gitignore file and a readme file.
+This repository contains a Jupyter notebooks (and??????????????) a .gitignore file and a readme file.

 **How to use this repository**